rbpatt2019/uk_covid_data/workflow/reports/adjusted_cases.rst

 From left to right, row 2:

-- The test-rate adjusted number of cases per day, calculated as the numer of cases divided by the numer of tests.
+- The test-rate adjusted number of cases per day, calculated as the numer of cases divided by the number of tests.